joaomelo/mytable/README.md

 ## Motivation

-I am heavy Airtable user.
-I love its data structure flexibility, nice ui and formulas.
-But two thing were always missing to close my self-management database: organize my tasks in a tree structure and create recursive tasks.
-I build this to overcome this.
-Now I am sharing the code in the case it could help others.
+I am a heavy Airtable user.
+I love its data structure flexibility and rich UI.
+But two things were missing to complete my self-management workflow: organize my tasks in a tree structure and create recursive tasks.
+I build mytable to overcome those limitations.
+Now I am sharing the code in case it could help others.
 Be my guest 😊.

 This README sections: